jaskarth/databreaker/README.md

 ---

-## How to add this mod to your development environment:
+## How to add this mod to your development environment
-If you have the inclination to add databreaker to your dev env, follow these 3 easy steps:
+If you have the inclination to add databreaker to your dev env, follow these 2 easy steps:

-### 1. add this to your build script before `dependencies`
+### 1. add this to your build script before `dependencies`:
+:exclamation:Note: do ***NOT*** put it in the `publishing` section
 ```gradle
 repositories {
 	maven {